-This easy baked salmon recipe takes about 30 minutes to make, requires one pan and tastes amazing.
+This easy baked salmon recipe takes about 30 minutes to make, requires one pan, and tastes amazing.
 If you’re going to save one salmon recipe for life, make it this one.
 Tender, flaky, soft salmon baked in butter with garlic and capers.
 It’s one of the best things we’ve made recently.
-Jump to the Easy Garlic Butter Baked Salmon Recipe or read on to see our tips for making it.

 We’ve been making a variation of this salmon recipe for ages — in fact, the method comes from my Mom.
 Salmon is quick to cook, delicious, and healthy.
 I know I’m biased on this one, but I honestly think my Mom’s method is the best way to cook salmon.

 We’ve used my mother’s method for cooking salmon before.
 See our Baked Salmon with Lemon and Dill — Instead of butter in the pan, the salmon bakes on top of some stock (or wine, if you like).
 It’s excellent.

 Salmon is easy to bake, promise.
 Perfectly cooked salmon should be tender, moist, and soft in the middle while being well seasoned on the outside.
 This recipe achieves all of that and bonus, it’s easy.

 To make the salmon, we use one pan.
 (Hello easy cleanup!)
 A large, oven-safe skillet is best — a cast iron skillet is perfect for this.
 If you don’t have an oven-safe skillet, don’t worry.
 You can use a baking dish.
 We’ve shared notes for using a baking dish in the notes below.
 A sheet pan works, too, but use a rimmed baking sheet.
 You don’t want to lose any of the butter sauce.